mixxxdj/manual/source/chapters/user_interface.rst

 * **Left-Click**: Changes the :term:`rate` of the track so that the :term:`BPM` and :term:`phase` of the track matches the sync target.
-* **Right-Click**: Only changes the :term:`rate` of the track to match the sync target but does not adjusts the :term:`phase`.
+* **Right-Click**: Only changes the :term:`rate` of the track to match the sync target but does not adjust the :term:`phase`.

 **Hotcue Controls**
   To jump in between different parts of a sample, you can use these numbered